-Queens is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Queens isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Queens are a mix of both white- and blue-collar jobs.
 Overall, Queens is a borough of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Queens who work in office and administrative support (13.80%), sales jobs (10.21%), and management occupations (7.66%).

 Also of interest is that Queens has more people living here who work in computers and math than 95% of the places in the US.

 Queens is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 One downside of living in Queens is that it can take a long time to commute to work.
 In Queens, the average commute to work is 40.47 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the borough, so leaving the car at home and taking transit is often a viable alternative.
 In addition, it is also a pedestrian-friendly borough.
 Many of Queens’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.